-Notes: This strategy to limit auto-oriented and auto-dependent uses has been identified as optional for Jefferson County.
+Notes: The transit-supportive strategy to limit auto-oriented and auto-dependent uses has been identified as optional.
 Examples of uses reliant on vehicular traffic include: fast food restaurants, convenience stores, gas stations, auto repair shops, landscaping and aggregate materials sales, and large-format retailers.
 Consider prohibiting or limiting these uses along transit lines or in commercial nodes where transit stops exist or are planned.
-Related code modifications would be made to allowed use tables in the Zoning Ordinance for each zone.
+Related code modifications would be made to Section 153.037 (Commercial & Industrial Use Table).
 In addition, consider expanding the code definitions section to include definitions of these auto-oriented land uses.